zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 That concludes this lab.

 ## Want to Learn More?
 - [Oracle Enterprise Manager](https://www.oracle.com/enterprise-manager/)
 - [Enterprise Manager Documentation Library](https://docs.oracle.com/en/enterprise-manager/index.html)
 - [Database Lifecycle Management](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.4/lifecycle.html)
 - [Database Cloud Management](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.4/cloud.html)

 ## Acknowledgements
-* **Author** - Pankaj Chandiramani, Oracle Enterprise Manager Product Management
+- **Author** - Pankaj Chandiramani, Oracle Enterprise Manager Product Management
-* **Adapted for Cloud by** -  Rene Fontcha, Oracle Enterprise Manager Sales Engineering
+* **Adapted for Cloud by** -  Rene Fontcha, Master Principal Platform Specialist, NA Technology
-* **Last Updated By/Date** - Kay Malcolm, August 2020
+- **Last Updated By/Date** - Kay Malcolm, Product Manager, Database Product Management, August 2020

 ## See an issue?
+Refer to the FAQ at the bottom of the right-hand menu.
+While you cannot use the normal Oracle Support channel to raise a ticket for getting technical support, the vibrant [Enterprise Manager Community Forum](https://community.oracle.com/community/groundbreakers/enterprise_manager) stands to help.

+## Have a feedback?
+We would love to hear from you.
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *STEP* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.
 Please include the workshop name and lab in your request.